dwrobel/flatcam/README.md

 =================================================

+11.04.2020

+- fixed issue #394 - the saveDialog in Linux did not added the selected extension

 10.04.2020

-- made sure that the timeout parameter used by some Tcl Commands is seen as an integer in all cases
+- made sure that the timeout parameter used by some Tcl Commands is seen as an integer in all cases - fixed issue #389
 - minor changes in Paint Tool
-- minor changes in GUI (Save locations in Menu -> File) and the key shortcuts
+- minor changes in GUI (Save locations in Menu -> File) and the key shortcuts - fixed issue #391

 9.04.2020